shisoft/zynq-axi-dma-sg/README.md

 ```

 In both channels, the status register `idle` (bit 1) and `ÌOC_Irq` (bit 12) are set.
 This means the engine passed the tail descriptor without errors and fired the `IRQ on complete`.
 If there is only one process communicating with the AXI engine, there is no need to manually halt the engine.

-*Note: According to the Xilinx LogiCore documentation, the MM2S side is faster.
-In this configuration (blockwidth, length of chain) the stream to memory mapped transfers need 10% more time to finish the transfers.*

 ## Performance